On This Day in History: June 6

 Deaths On This Day

-- Peter Shaffer, English playwright and screenwriter (b.
+- Peter Shaffer, English playwright and screenwriter; works included Equus and Amadeus (b.
 1926)

 - Esther Williams, American swimmer and actress (b.
 1921)

-- Jean Dausset, French-Spanish immunologist and academic, Nobel Prize laureate (b.
+- Jean Dausset, French-Spanish immunologist and academic; awarded the 1980 Nobel Prize in Physiology or Medicine for his studies of the genetic basis of immunological reaction (b.
 1916)

 - Billy Preston, American singer-songwriter, pianist, and actor (b.
 1946)

-- George Davis Snell, American geneticist and immunologist, Nobel Prize laureate (b.
+- George Davis Snell, American geneticist and immunologist; awarded the Nobel Prize in Physiology or Medicine in 1980 for his studies of histocompatibility (b.
 1903)

 - Kenneth Rexroth, American poet and academic (b.
 1905)